Chris Conn-Clarke

-Christopher Seamus Michael Conn-Clarke (born 22 November 2001) is a Northern Irish professional footballer who plays as a midfielder for Enterprise National League side Carlisle United on loan from side Peterborough United.
+Christopher Seamus Michael Conn-Clarke (born 22 November 2001) is a Northern Irish professional footballer who plays as a midfielder for side Peterborough United.

 Having started his senior career at Glentoran, Conn-Clarke joined Premier League club Burnley as a scholar in 2018.
 He had a spell on loan at Chorley in 2020 and signed for Fleetwood Town on EFL League One in February 2021, making his debut in September of that year.